When we created our recipes we had a list of must haves, with delicious flavours, versatility and ease of use at the top!

 GOODMINZ is labelled as a source of fibre and averages 6g fibre / 100g.
 This comes from the vegetables, chickpeas, flaxseed and a pea fibre in the recipe.

 If in your cooking you pair GOODMINZ with a wholegrain bun and a side of sweet potato fries, you’re easily looking at over 10g of fibre in one meal!

-It’s worth noting that if you are looking to increase the fibre in your diet, it is recommended to do so gently.
+It’s worth remembering; if you are looking to increase the fibre in your diet, it is recommended to do so gently.

 GOODMINZ is free from soya and allergens except for celeriac in our Purple mince.